 The BioStrand technology is similar to face recognition technology in which multiple features are identified and translated into a unique code representing an individual signature.
 By introducing an FRT-like approach to omics data analysis nucleotide or amino-acid sequences can be identified in an instance, translated into patterns, which then can be compared to other omics data to uncover similarities and differences between subjects and species, in mere seconds and with unprecedented accuracy.

-Using the HYFTsTM, BioStrand transformed the current methodology in multi-omics analysis into an indexing problem, and as such, a Google-like approach ensures identification of exact-match sequences across vast omics data sets.
-This next generation omics analysis technology provides real scalability.
+Using the HYFTsTM, BioStrand transformed the current methodology in multi-omics analysis into an indexing problem, and as such, a Google-like approach ensures the identification of exact-match sequences across vast omics data sets.
+This next-generation omics analysis technology provides real scalability.
 It is innovative yet more interactive with powerful downstream applications.
-By using indexing and exact matching results can be delivered faster, with high accuracy and at a lower cost.
+By using indexing and exact matching results can be delivered faster, with high accuracy, and at a lower cost.

 Conservationists have made use of genomics data to evaluate key factors that might be involved in the conservation of species.
 Insights devised from these patterns could potentially aid the human species and enable us to thrive in the future.

 Next-generation omics data analysis technology such as Biostrand enables researchers to harness and speed up the next breakthroughs in biology without irrelevant delays and with high precision and accuracy.